-This is our Madmonq review.
-In this report, we’ll check the ingredients of this ‘brain booster’ to see how effective it is and if it comes with any potential side effects.
+This is our Madmonq review (now updated for 2021!).
+In this report, we’ll check the ingredients of this ‘brain booster’ to see how effective it is in doing what it claims, and if it comes with any potential side effects.

 If you haven’t guessed by now, Madmonq is specifically made for gamers.
 This chewable supplement claims to help you “game better while improving your body in the process.”

 Supplements like Madmonq are classified as “nootropics”.
 These products often include different vitamins, minerals, herbs, and other natural compounds that have been shown to have positive effects on our mental performance.